The Canada Federal Skilled Trades Program (FSTP)

 -

-Look at this article for a full breakdown of the most recognized English test, the IELTS test, and how your test results determine your CLB score.
+Learn more about the most recognized English test, the IELTS test, and how your test results determine your CLB score.

 Note: